nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/TESTING.md

         self.client.credentials(HTTP_AUTHORIZATION=self.token)

         # Initiate PUT request and capture the response
-        response = self.client.put(url, data, format="json")
+        response = self.client.put(url, new_game, format="json")

-        # Assert that the response status code is 204 no content
+        # Assert that the response status code is 204 (NO CONTENT)
-        self.assertEqual(response.status_code, status.HTTP_204_NO_CONTENT)
+        self.assertEqual(response.status_code, 204)

-        # GET the Game again to verify the changes
+        # Initiate GET request and capture the response
         response = self.client.get(url)

-        # Assert that the response status code is 200 OK
+        # Assert that the response status code is 200 (OK)
-        self.assertEqual(response.status_code, status.HTTP_200_OK)
+        self.assertEqual(response.status_code, 200)

         # Assert that the values are correct
         self.assertEqual(response.data["gamer"], 1)